geological-survey-of-queensland/geological-properties-database/README.md

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative feature.
 We undertake a survey on the feature, either as a whole feature, or on subsets of the feature.
-The survey yields samples that may be physical specimens or a record of attributes.
+The survey yields samples.
 We conduct observations on the samples using a particular procedure.
 The observation yields results as measured values.
 We interpret the results to understand the geological properties of the feature.

 ### Definitions
 #### Geological property
 * The observable or measureable properties of a geological or administrative feature.
-* Examples: mineral occurrences, hydrocarbons, water properties, stratigraphy, engineering data.
+* Examples: minerals, hydrocarbons, water properties, stratigraphy, engineering

 #### Geological or administrative feature
 * Geological features have properties that are of interest for commercial, environmental and societal reasons.